Home/How Sleep Works: Understanding the Science of Sleep

 Hormones also play an integral role in signaling and regulating sleep-wake states.
 Melatonin, which promotes sleep and is naturally produced as light exposure decreases, is one of the best known hormones related to sleep.
 Other important sleep-related hormones include adrenaline, cortisol, and norepinephrine.
 Sleep can also affect the production of vital hormones, such as growth hormone as well as leptin and ghrelin that regulate appetite, which may exert influence on sleep-wake homeostasis and circadian rhythms.

-The function of these chemicals and hormones may be different in some individuals based on their genetics, which is why certain sleep disorders may run in families.
+The function of these chemicals and hormones may be different in some individuals based on their genetics, which is why certain sleep disorders like sleep apnea may run in families.
 Environment and lifestyle choices may also influence the chemical and hormonal signaling responsible for sleep.

 Why Is Sleep Important?